Eight Dams Along Pelican River

 As part of the Red River of the North Fisheries Management Plan, the Minnesota Department of Natural Resources (DNR) has listed goals of removing barriers to restore uninterrupted fish migration pathways.
 The Clean Water Land and Legacy Amendment was passed in 2008, providing more funding opportunities for these types of projects.

 Fish Lake Dam

-Fish Lake Dam sets water levels for Pelican Lake, Fish Lake, and Bass Lake, a chain of lakes on the Pelican River.
+Fish Lake Dam sets water levels for Pelican Lake, Fish Lake, and Bass Lake, which are a chain of lakes on the Pelican River.
 The original Fish Lake Dam was built in 1932 and has had a long and storied history.
 In 1937, the dam came under the control of the State Conservation Commission.
-The State of Minnesota made some repairs in 1967.
 In 2003, the center island washed out, and a temporary patch was put in place until a more permanent solution could be completed.
 In 2013, some minor repairs were made, but exposed rebar and sheet pile remained.
-The Pelican Group of Lakes Improvement District (PGOLID) sought a permanent solution for the aging and dilapidating dam that improved fish and wildlife habitat, improved safety, and maintained current upstream lake levels.
+The Pelican Group of Lakes Improvement District (PGOLID) sought a permanent solution for the aging and dilapidating dam that improved fish and wildlife habitat, increased safety, and maintained current upstream lake levels.

 Working with Houston Engineering, Inc. (HEI), the PGOLID concluded that the best permanent solution that accomplished the project goals would be to install a rock ramp and natural boulder arch rapids.
 HEI surveyed and designed the proposed project.

 HEI worked closely with MnDNR on the project design on behalf of the PGOLID, and construction began in 2017 and was completed in 2018.